The 35-year-old Korean full back committed to the Whitecaps for another season, ending speculation that he would retire in the near future.

 The former Korean international was a steadying influence on a much-improved Vancouver backline in 2011.
 His vast experience was not something that the club wanted to lose out on, which is why Lee's option was picked up.

-The final piece of the puzzle fell into place when the former Tottenham, Ajax, and Borussia Dortmund player decided to honour the final year of his deal rather than retire.
+The final piece of the puzzle fell into place when the former Tottenham, Ajax, and Borussia Dortmund player decided to honor the final year of his deal rather than retire.

 “We’re thrilled that Lee has decided to return for a second season in Vancouver,” Whitecaps head coach Martin Rennie told the team's website.
 “He was a cornerstone of our backline last year and a leader on the squad.